Jon Mostad

 More

-Two Psalms no.2: The Lord is my Shepherd for mixed choir SSAATTBB a capella
+Two Psalms No. 2: The Lord is my Shepherd for mixed choir SSAATTBB a capella

 Once I was improvising over tonal chords on the piano with soft dynamics, but saturated sound.
 Although playing the piano, I was thinking in terms of choral sonorities.
 The rhythm of my improvisation was exactly that of the words, "The Lord is my Shepherd, I shall not want”.